woodstaylor/woodstaylor.github.io/_pages/research.md

 ### stream macroecology

-Streams and rivers are the most biodiverse systems globally, and a disproportionate amount of biodiversity in these systems is threatened by global change.
-My research seeks to understand ecological patterns and apply this knowledge to forecast effects of ongoing global change (climate and land-use/land-cover change and interactions among stressors) in these environments.
+Streams and rivers are the most biodiverse (per unit area) ecological systems, and a disproportionate amount of biodiversity in these habitats is threatened by global change.
+My research seeks to understand ecological patterns and apply this knowledge to forecast effects of ongoing global change in these environments.

 I focus on 3 common expected ecological responses to global change (and exceptions to these expectations):
 + shifts in species ranges toward higher elevations and latitudes